ST10294145/QuizePulse/README.md

-Here's an improved version of your README file for **QuizPulse**.
-I've enhanced the formatting, clarity, and organization to make it more engaging and user-friendly.

----

 # 📱 QuizPulse

 **QuizPulse** is an engaging quiz application designed to challenge users across various categories while providing a clean and user-friendly experience.
 Built with Kotlin in Android Studio, the app integrates Firebase Authentication and Google Sign-In (SSO) for seamless account creation and login.